Community

 Muurrbay Aboriginal Language & Culture Co-operative

-30% of proceeds of Miimi & Jiinda x Adairs Silk Scarf donated to Muurrbay to connect Indiginous mothers through language and support from elders.
+30% of proceeds of Miimi & Jiinda x Adairs Silk Scarf donated to Muurrbay to connect Indigenous mothers through language and support from elders.

 Dreamtime Aroha